In this guide · 14 sections

 Getting There

-Lviv Danylo Halytskyi International Airport (LWO) serves numerous European cities.
-From the airport, you can easily reach the city center by taxi, public bus, or marshrutka (minibus).
-Taxis are readily available and reasonably priced; ride-sharing apps like Bolt and Uber also operate in Lviv.
-For public transport, bus route 48 connects the airport to the city center.
-Once in the city, Lviv is very walkable, especially in the Old Town, and has an efficient network of trams and buses.
+Lviv Danylo Halytskyi International Airport (LWO) has flights to many European cities.
+From the airport, you can get to the city center by taxi, public bus, or marshrutka (minibus).
+Taxis are easy to find and reasonably priced; Bolt and Uber also operate here.
+Bus route 48 connects the airport to the city center.
+Once in the city, Lviv is very walkable, especially the Old Town, and has good tram and bus networks.

 Dress Code

-Lviv is a stylish city, but the dress code is generally casual chic.
-For daytime exploration, comfortable walking shoes are a must.
-In the evenings, people tend to dress up a bit more, especially if dining at a nice restaurant or visiting a bar.
+Lviv is a stylish city, but the dress code is usually casual chic.
+For daytime, comfortable walking shoes are a must.
+In the evenings, people tend to dress up a bit more, especially for nice restaurants or bars.
 There's no strict dress code for LGBTQ+-friendly venues, but smart casual is usually a safe bet.
-Feel free to express your personal style.
+Dress how you like.

 Ages

 The legal drinking age in Ukraine is 18.
-Most bars and clubs will require identification to verify age, so always carry a valid ID (passport or driver's license).
-The LGBTQ+ scene in Lviv attracts a diverse age range, from young adults to mature travelers, all seeking a welcoming and inclusive environment.
+Most bars and clubs will ask for ID, so always carry a valid one (passport or driver's license).
+Lviv's LGBTQ+ scene draws people of all ages, from young adults to older travelers, all looking for a welcoming and inclusive environment.

 Safety

-Lviv is generally a safe city for all travelers, including LGBTQ+ individuals.
-However, like any travel destination, it's wise to exercise standard precautions: be aware of your surroundings, especially at night, and avoid walking alone in poorly lit areas.
-While attitudes towards the LGBTQ+ community in Ukraine are evolving, discretion is sometimes advisable in public spaces, particularly outside of explicitly welcoming venues.
-Public displays of affection are generally uncommon for all couples in Ukraine, and this extends to same-sex couples.
-The hotels highlighted in this guide are committed to providing a safe and respectful environment for all guests, and staff are typically well-informed and supportive.
-In case of any emergency, the local emergency number is 112.
+Lviv is generally safe for all travelers, including LGBTQ+ individuals.
+Still, like anywhere, it's smart to take standard precautions: be aware of your surroundings, especially at night, and avoid walking alone in dimly lit areas.
+Attitudes toward the LGBTQ+ community in Ukraine are changing, but discretion is sometimes wise in public, especially outside of explicitly welcoming places.
+Public displays of affection are generally uncommon for all couples in Ukraine, including same-sex couples.
+The hotels in this guide aim to provide a safe and respectful environment, and staff are usually informed and supportive.
+For emergencies, call 112.